- How can I buy adult dental insurance?

 How can I buy adult dental insurance?

 If your household income is fairly low and you’re in a state that provides adult dental coverage as part of its Medicaid program, you may find that Medicaid dental provides all the coverage you need.
-(Here’s more about how that works and about how Medicaid eligibility works in each state).
+(Learn more about Medicaid dental).